29 Non-Diamond Engagement Rings That Make a Statement

 Made of a diamond simulant, this oval-cut sparkler in a vintage-inspired setting brings the glitz—but not hefty price tag of the real deal.

-Inspired by the work of artist John Singer Sargent, this aquamarine and pearl ring mimics the subtle beauty of a watercolor painting.
+Inspired by the work of artist John Singer Sargent, this aquamarine and pearl ring by Kataoka mimics the subtle beauty of a watercolor painting.

-A velevety yellow gold bezel setting plays up the stunning irridescent colors of this opal center stone.
+A velevety yellow gold setting encrusted with fair mined diamonds plays up the stunning irridescent colors of this blue and lavender opal center stone.

-Set yourself apart from the crowd witha bright green peridot center stone in a modern, east-west setting.
+Set yourself apart from the crowd with a bright green peridot center stone in a modern, east-west setting.
+Fun fact: Peridots traditionally symbolize harmony.

-An oval rutilated quartz center stone plus an interwoven crossover band setting makes for one standout sparkler.
+A trillion cut aquamarine center stone plus a diamond-encrusted knife edge setting band makes for one standout sparkler.

 An emerald cut center stone in a simple setting is always timeless.

 Fashionistas, this one's for you.
-This morganite ring with an X-shaped halo is fashion jewelry-inspired.
+This three stone morganite ring with leaf-shaped prongs feels totally of the moment.

 Get in on the toi et moi setting trend (that's French for you and me) with this elegant pearl version.